 Giant Canada geese (Branta canadensis maxima) historically nested across the Midwest of the United States and the northern Great Plains of North America including South Dakota.
 Settlers hunted Canada geese year-round and gathered their eggs in spring.
 Giant Canada geese were nearly extirpated from South Dakota by 1900.
 In fact, many authorities believed the giant Canada goose was extinct by the 1950's.
 However, flocks of the birds remained in the Ft.
 Sisseton and Waubay National Wildlife Refuge areas of northeast South Dakota.
 Hanson (1965), in his book "The Giant Canada Goose" considered the birds in the Waubay area to be the "gold standard" of remaining wild giant Canada geese.
 Restoration efforts across its former range proved successful.
-Giant Canada geese provide a valuable resource, highly sought after by South Dakota hunters and viewers alike.
+Giant Canada geese provide a valuable resource for the people of South Dakota, highly sought after by South Dakota hunters and viewers alike.

 The South Dakota Department of Game, Fish, and Parks (SDGFP) manage wildlife and their associated habitats for their sustained and equitable use, and for the benefit, welfare, and enjoyment of the people of South Dakota and its visitors.
-This management plan provides important historical background and significant biological information to aid in the management of giant Canada geese in South Dakota.
-Current monitoring and management tools are presented, along with a thorough discussion of objectives and strategies to guide management of this important resource into the future.
-This plan is intended to guide wildlife managers and biologists, and aid the decision making process of the Division of Wildlife and SDGFP Commission.
-It also serves to inform and educate sportsmen and women, landowners, and all others interested in giant Canada goose management in South Dakota.
+This supportive document provides important historical background and significant biological information to aid in the management of giant Canada geese in South Dakota.
+Current monitoring and management tools are presented, along with a discussion of the challenges and opportunities.
+This supportive document is intended to guide wildlife managers and biologists and aid the decision-making process of the Division of Wildlife and SDGFP Commission.
+It also serves to inform sportsmen and women, landowners, and all others interested in giant Canada goose management in South Dakota.

 SDGFP's goal for giant Canada goose populations in South Dakota is to manage for maximum recreational opportunity consistent with the welfare of the population, habitat constraints, and social tolerance.
-The South Dakota giant Canada goose population objective (three year average spring index) is 140,000 with an objective range of 115,000-165,000 geese.
+The South Dakota giant Canada goose population objective (three-year average spring index) is 140,000 with an objective range of 115,000-165,000 geese.
 SDGFP will adjust season structure and daily bag limits to best maintain the goose population within the objective range.
 This population range was developed based on an analysis of past goose population data, private land depredation issues, and substantial input from a variety of stakeholders interested in goose management in South Dakota.

-To achieve these population goals, the following objectives have been identified: 1) Manage the giant Canada goose population using South Dakota spring population index (three-year average) objective range of 115,000 to 165,000 geese; 2) Provide maximum hunting opportunity consistent with Objective 1 while maintaining a quality hunting experience; 3) Cooperatively work with private landowners to reduce Canada goose depredation to growing crops; 4) Provide the public with quality goose hunting access opportunities onto private and public lands; 5) Utilize federal, state, and local partnerships and programs to address Canada goose habitat issues, challenges, and opportunities; 6) Evaluate and prioritize Canada goose research and management needs.
+To achieve this population objective of 115,000-165,000 Canada geese, SDGFP will provide maximum hunting opportunity while maintaining a quality hunting experience; cooperatively work with private landowners to reduce Canada goose depredation to growing crops; provide the public with quality goose hunting access opportunities onto private and public lands; use federal, state, and local partnerships and programs to address Canada goose habitat issues, challenges, and opportunities; and evaluate and prioritize Canada goose research and management needs.